What is a public record?

 Get Public Records Removed Now!

-If you’re sick and tired of having bad credit, I recommend giving Lexington Law Firm a call for a free consultation.
+If you’re sick and tired of having bad credit, I recommend giving Lexington Law a call for a free consultation.

-They can delete all kinds of negative items from your credit reports, including: bankruptcies, foreclosures, judgments, tax liens, and more.
+They can delete all kinds of negative items from your credit reports, including: bankruptcies, foreclosures, judgments, tax liens, late payments, and more.
 On the call, you will also receive a no obligation, complimentary credit score – so call now or fill out the form below to get started!